Stationary non-radial localized patterns in the planar Swift-Hohenberg PDE: constructive proofs of existence: Constructive proofs of existence of localized patterns

 \section{Constructive proofs of existence of localized patterns}

 In this section, we provide the results of our computer-assisted proofs.
 More specifically, we prove the existence of three different localized patterns, namely the ``square", the ``hexagonal" and the ``octagonal" ones.
 Note that the symmetries of the patterns are not proven, that is we do not prove that the patterns possess the $D_4, D_6$ or $D_8$ symmetries.
 The names are only informative.
-However, the $D_2$-symmetry is obtained by construction as we prove solutions in $H^l_{D_2}.$
+However, the $D_2$-symmetry is obtained by construction as we prove solutions in $H^l_{D_2}.$ Note that it would not be difficult to prove the $D_4$ symmetry since $D_4$-sequences can be represented thanks to a reduced set on the Fourier coefficients (similarly as $D_2$ for which the reduced set is $\mathbb{N}_0^2$).
+However, such a reduced set cannot be readily obtained for proving the $D_6$ and $D_8$ symmetries since the $D_6$ and $D_8$ groups possess "non-cartesian" elements.
+For such groups, the present approach has to be adapted.

 Numerically we obtained three candidates that we denote $u_s, u_h$ and $u_o$ informatively as they correspond to ``square", ``hexagonal" and ``octagonal" symmetries respectively (see Figures \ref{fig : square}, \ref{fig : hexagone} and \ref{fig : octogone}).
 Each candidate is represented through a Fourier series using the construction of Section~\ref{sec : construction of u0}.
 For each case, we perform a computer-assisted proof based on Theorem~\ref{th: radii polynomial}.
 The bounds $\mathcal{Y}_0, \mathcal{Z}_1$ and $\mathcal{Z}_2$ are computed numerically using the code available at \cite{julia_cadiot}.
 More specifically, we choose $N_0 = 130$, $N = 90$ for the computations of Section~\ref{sec : computation of the bounds} and we compute matrix norms of size $91^2 = 8281.$ For each case, we verify rigorously that the condition \eqref{condition radii polynomial} of Theorem~\ref{th: radii polynomial} is satisfied for some $r_0 >0.$ This implies the existence of a unique solution of \eqref{eq : swift_hohenberg} in $\overline{B_{r_0}(u_k)}$ where $k \in \{s, h, o\}$.